DANSI/blynk-server-original/README.md

 + Start new server [as usual](https://github.com/blynkkk/blynk-server#quick-local-server-setup)

-After this steps you are ready to update app.
+After this steps you can update Blynk app.
 Server version downgrade is not supported.

+**WARNING!**
 Please **do not** revert your server to lower versions.
-Tou may loss data in that case.
+You may loose all of your data.

 ## Update instruction for Windows